 For the latest information on the project go to the Buangor to Ararat section page.

-The Victorian and Australian Government has invested $672 million for the Western Highway Upgrade to meet the demands of a growing population.
+The Victorian and Australian Government has invested $672 million for the Western Highway Duplication to meet the demands of a growing population.

 The Western Highway is the major road link between Melbourne and Adelaide.
 Farming, grain production, regional tourism and a range of manufacturing services rely heavily on this highway.

 More than 6000 vehicles travel the Western Highway west of Ballarat each day, including 1500 trucks.
 This traffic is expected to double by 2025.

 There have been more than 100 crashes and 11 fatalities on the Western Highway between Ballarat and Stawell in recent years.
 It is vital for the safety of the community that this upgrade is completed.

 We’ve been upgrading the highway between Burrumbeet and Stawell since 2013 and to date, 55km of highway has been duplicated between Ballarat and Buangor.

 About the project